lavrovd/cef-test/README.md

 3. Follow the instructions in `cef/README.txt` and `cef/CMakeLists.txt` to create a `build` folder inside the `cef` directiory with `cef.xcodeproj`

-4. Open `qwedf.xcodeproj` in xcode, select the `qwedf` target at run the project.
+4. Open `testapp.xcodeproj` in xcode, select the `testapp` target at run the project.